-The old slogan, “Location, location, location,” applies to much more than real estate.
+The old slogan, “location, location, location,” applies to much more than real estate.
 When you are placing a banner, this is the most important factor.
-Here are some useful tips to help you find the best location for your banner.
+Here are some useful tips to help you find the best location for your banner

-- Make it Visible – Placing a banner on the side of your building or under an overhang can greatly reduce the ability of potential customers to see this banner.
+Make it Visible – Placing a banner on the side of your building or under an overhang can greatly reduce the ability of potential customers to see this banner.
 You will need to make sure that your banner is located where it can be easily seen from the majority of directions and angles.

-- Try it Out – Before you finalize your banner’s position, try hanging it in several different angles.
+Try it Out – Before you finalize your banner’s position, try hanging it from several different angles.
 Then, place yourself in your customer’s position.
-Is it visible from the road, sitting in a car?
+Is it visible from the road, or sitting in a car?
 Can it be easily seen from across the street in multiple directions?
 You will need to find the one location that provides the most visibility.
 Take some time with this step to make sure that your final location is the right location.

 Remember the Elements – Weather can be detrimental to your new banner.
-If it is not secure properly, your banner may flap in the wind, making it unintelligible to passing pedestrians and vehicles.
+If it is not secured properly, your banner may flap in the wind, making it unintelligible to passing pedestrians and vehicles.
 Make sure that your banner is located somewhere where there is at least some protection from the elements.
 If this is impossible, make sure that the banner is well secured and that it will not flap in the wind, obscuring the text.

-- Get Feedback.
-Try to find a few impartial friends to test-drive your banner.
+Get Feedback – Try to find a few impartial friends to test-drive your banner.
 Ask them to walk and/or drive by your location and get their input on what they think of the banner.
-Ideally, do not reveal what your banner says to these test-drivers.
-It is important to make sure that they are able to read the banner as they pass-by.
+Ideally, do not reveal what your banner says to these test drivers.
+It is important to make sure that they are able to read the banner as they pass by.
 You know what the banner says and your brain may automatically fill in places that may not be completely visible.
 By conducting this test, you can make sure that everyone will be able to read your banner, regardless of whether they are walking or driving by.

-- Don’t Be Afraid to Change.
-If your banner is not performing up to expectation, a move may be in order.
+Don’t Be Afraid to Change – If your banner is not performing up to expectation, a move may be in order.
 Try a few different locations at first, to see which one provides the desired effect.
 Once you have narrowed down your options, you will be able to select the best location for your banner, based on actual customer reaction.
 This step should be carefully documented to provide you with the most useful data.